mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enhancing-microsoft-copilot-discovery-with-graph-connector-content.md

 For Microsoft-built connectors, you have the flexibility to **modify the connection name and description** in the admin portal at any time to reflect updates or changes in the content.
 These modifications are swiftly propagated to the system, typically within minutes.

-1. Go to the M365 Admin portal.
+1. Go to the Microsoft 365 Copilot Admin portal.
 In the navigation pane, select **Settings**, and then select **Search & intelligence**.
    2. Select [Data sources](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/Connectors).
    3. Select the connector that you would like to update the description for and click 'Edit' at the bottom of the right panel.
       ![Connection details pane](/MicrosoftSearch/media/connection-details-pane.png)

-   4. In the 'Name and ID' step, you will find the description field.
+   4. In the 'Name and ID' step, you can find the description field.
 Add a description that best fits your organization's scenarios.
       ![Update the connection description](/MicrosoftSearch/media/update-the-connection-description.png)

    >[!Note]